 In recent years ATV injuries and deaths have dramatically increased in the U.S. due in large part to improper use and users who don’t practice basic ATV safety.
 Therefore, in addition to reading the manufacturer’s safe practices and enrolling in an ATV RiderCourse, you might want to check out this list of safety tips to keep you safe on the trails.

 ATV Basics – The importance of understanding your ATV

-Not all ATV’s are the same, in fact, the wide varieties from one ATV to the next can make it important to be aware of how a particular ATV works before going for a ride.
+Not all ATVs are the same, in fact, the wide variety from one ATV to the next can make it important to be aware of how a particular ATV works before going for a ride.
 There are even kid’s ATVs available nowadays, which will, of course, come with their own set of rules and regulations.

 What to be aware of:

-- Brake variation—Are front and rear breaks controlled separately or linked?
+- Brake variation—Are the front and rear brakes controlled separately or linked?
 It is important to know the proper technique for stopping a particular ATV.

-- Does the ATV you are using have a reverse gear?
+- Does the ATV you are using have reverse gear?

 - How is the Throttle controlled?
 Some ATVs are equipped with a thumb lever while others are controlled by twisting a handgrip.

 - Is the ATV designed for single or double occupancy?

 - What is the minimum age recommendation on the ATV’s warning label?
 A whopping 90% of child-related ATV accidents happened because the child was too small for the vehicle they were on.
 The design of vehicles takes into account the size, weight, and strength of a user, therefore a child using a model that is designed for someone older will not have the control necessary to operate the machine.